prisma-labs/graphql-framework-experiment/.github/ISSUE_TEMPLATE/31-docs-prisma.md

 ---
-name: Prisma plugin –– Feature 🚀
+name: 📗 Docs -- Prisma plugin
-about: You have an idea for a new capability or a refinement to an existing one
+about: You have feedback or ideas about the documentation for Prisma plugin
 title: ''
 labels:
-  - type/feat
+  - type/docs
   - plugin/prisma
 assignees: ''
 ---